Skip to content

 Notable Clients

-Corefy keeps client names anonymous.
+Corefy mostly keeps client names anonymous, but NuxGame is a confirmed partner as of December 2025, a B2B iGaming platform provider that integrated Corefy for global payment orchestration.
 The published gambling case study describes an 'international online gambling and sports betting company' operating across Europe, LATAM and parts of Asia.
 Before Corefy this client managed direct PSP integrations with an in-house dev team.
 After switching in 2021 they gained access to 200+ off-the-shelf integrations.
 A forex case study and a payments company case study are also published without names.
-Trustpilot reviewers reference account management quality and migration speed but don't identify themselves.
-No Bet365 or DraftKings equivalents to reference-check.
+NuxGame is the first publicly named iGaming partner, though still a platform provider rather than an end operator like Bet365 or DraftKings.

 Operational Details